psliwa/PHPPdf/README.markdown

 By default the GD library is used to render an image.

-But you can also use Imagick, which offers a better quality, so it is recommended that if you have the opportiunity to install Imagick on your server.
+But you can also use Imagick, which offers a better quality, so it is recommended that if you have the opportunity to install Imagick on your server.
 To switch the graphic library, you must configure the FacadeBuilder object using the setEngineOptions method:

 ```php